alkalim/ryzen-catalina/README.md

 ## Assorted Notes

 1. Boot loaders - Clover vs OpenCore.
-You will find a lot of info about Clover-based builds.
-But you need to go with OpenCore("OC").
-Even though Clover is easier to configure, new Catalinas (10.15.2 and up) only work with OC.
+If you google some generic terms like "Hackintosh build" you may occasionally find info related to Clover.
+Ignore it!
+Clover is a legacy boot loader and does not support the most recent versions of macOS.
 [More info](https://dortania.github.io/OpenCore-Install-Guide/why-oc.html)
 2. All Catalina versions (10.15.*) are still buggy.
 If you stumble upon any bugs these may be genuine macOS problems, not issues with your setup.
 3. If you plan to dualboot (and you probably do), be careful during the installation! macOS will kill your Windows partition in a hearbeat if you specify a wrong disk or a wrong partition.
 There is no undo.